 Treatments of male pattern baldness

-euroClinix offers a successful baldness treatment online, called Propecia.
+EuroClinix offers a clinically proven treatment for baldness, called Propecia.
 When buying Propecia you will be required to take an online consultation.
 The consultation is free, convenient and completely confidential, and will only be checked by one of our registered doctors.
-If our doctor feels that you can use this treatment safely, your order will be approved, a prescription will be issued and sent to our pharmacy.
-Our pharmacy will dispense it and dispatch it, free of charge, via overnight courier service.
+If our doctor feels that you can use this treatment safely, your order will be approved and a prescription issued and sent to our pharmacy.
+Our pharmacy will dispense and dispatch the treatment to you free of charge, via overnight courier service.

 The symptoms of male pattern baldness

 The typical pattern starts at the hairline; it gradually recedes to form an "M" shape and the remaining hair may become finer and shorter.
 The hair at the crown also begins to thin, and then eventually the top of the hairline meets the thinned crown, leaving a horseshoe pattern of hair around the sides of the head.

 Hair loss diagnosis

 There are many different types of baldness.
 For some it can be quite sudden; you could notice a lot of hair falling out when you bath or shower, excessive hair left on your hair brush, or falling out on your clothes, or the appearance of bald patches.
 Diagnosing hair loss is usually determined by looking at the pattern of hair on the head.
 Some forms of hair loss could be symptomatic of a more serious disorder, which is why it is advisable to speak to a medical professional and get a full hair loss diagnosis, either in person or by contacting our doctor online.

 Alopecia is the medical name given to hair loss from any part of the body.
 It does not refer to one kind of hair loss, but rather several different types, caused by different factors.
 Anybody can suffer from alopecia, at any age, regardless of gender.

 Some of the different types of alopecia are: